 Unforgettable Italian's primary focus is on retention of Italian vocabulary words using a speed-learning mnemonic technique known as "Linkwords", making it most useful for people who need help committing words to memory.
 But, for students who are looking for a well-rounded Italian program that thoroughly teaches grammar, pronunciation, and even culture, Unforgettable Italian will likely not meet their needs.

 Strokes Easy Learning Italian targets beginning, intermediate, and advanced business students according to the EU Standards A1 to C1.
-We found that Strokes Easy Learning falls well below other more highly-rated products in our review, because it has few positive reviews, several errors on the website, and zero return policy.
+However, we found that Strokes Easy Learning falls well below other more highly-rated products in our review, because it has few positive reviews, several errors on the website, and zero return policy.

 From romantic gondola rides in Venice to traditional foods and so much more, Italy is a country that intrigues many people.
 You already know that Italian is spoken there, but did you know that it is also an official language of Switzerland, Malta, and San Marino?